jiji7879/Sudoku/README.md

 - sys
 - re
 - copy
-- tabulate (to install, use the command line in requirements.py)
+- tabulate (to install, use the command line "pip install -r requirements.txt")

 Make sure you have a sudoku to input.
 You can either put it in a .txt/.csv file, or input it manually.